Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Cascade Yarns ® Cascade 220® (Worsted Weight #4)

 Capture that vintage charm with the flamboyant crochet fan stitch.
-Add cluster and picot stitches to the mix and you’ve got yourself something really special.
+Instructions include adding cluster and picot stitches to the mix, creating something really special.
 Anyone would be ecstatic to receive such a beautiful piece.
-Another great example of amazing and free crochet prayer shawl patterns!
+This is another great example of amazing and free crochet prayer shawl patterns!

 Designer: Girlie’s Crochet